 Travel or Special Project Grants can be applied for each term and notification of deadlines will be emailed.
 Priority is given for assistance with projects directly related to the degree course, including formal training related to studies.
-Undergraduates are generally entitled to £350 over a 3yr period but the awarding panel may, at their discretion, make larger awards where the proposal has sufficient merit.
+Undergraduates are generally entitled to £350 over a 3 year period for qualifying projects, but the awarding panel may, at their discretion, make larger awards where the proposal has sufficient merit.